lambda-dom/trisagion/docs/readme.md

     | otherwise   = x
 ```

-One advantage over the list-accumulation strategy is that this monoid is idempotent guaranteeing stronger laws for the `Alternative` instance -- see section [More laws](#a-3-4-3-7-more-laws).
+One advantage of the short-circuiting strategy is that the monoid is idempotent guaranteeing stronger laws for the `Alternative` instance -- see section [More laws](#a-3-4-3-7-more-laws).

 ### A. 4.
 1. First attempt.